Fostering impactful connections

 PepGen has no current events scheduled at this time.
 This section will be updated with upcoming events soon.

-Head and SVP of Clinical Development, Michelle Mellion MD, to present on PepGen’s DMD program
+Head and SVP of Clinical Development, Michelle Mellion MD, to present on PepGen’s DM1 program

-We are continually looking to build new relationships with advocacy groups in the neuromuscular disease community.
-Contact firstname.lastname@example.org if you’d like to partner with us.
+We are continually looking to build new relationships with advocacy groups and members of the neuromuscular disease community.
+Contact email@example.com if you’d like to partner with us or if you have any questions.